alexqfredrickson/notes/aws/aws.md

 AWS VPN CloudHub is a service provided with site-to-site VPNs that links AWS VPC virtual private gateways with customer gateways, allowing a Direct Connect-style connection from on-premise networks to AWS VPCs.
 It doesn't require a VPC, confusingly.

+### Config

+AWS Config is a view of how AWS resources are configured, how they relate, and their past configurations.
+You specify a resource type, set up an S3 bucket, set up SNS to send "configuration stream notifications", and then Config can record configuration changes.

+Config uses a "delivery channel" to send notifications and update configuration states.

 ### Redshift

 Amazon Redshift is a managed, petabyte-scale data warehouse servie.
 It is less-configured than a data warehouse.
 It leverages intelligent-scaling.
 It does not incur charges while idle.
 Redshift can be queried using its own syntax, or by way of using SQL queries.